ArturKlemens/once-more-fray/README.md

 		- done:
 	- art for: character, platform, level A background, level B0, family, letter, trap, power-up, main menu
 		- done:

+Synopsis:
+	A bus arrives at some junkyard type location.
+The backdrop is a city skyline.
+You have a short dialogue with a guard "You again?
+What the hell are you even doing in there?
+You know what, I don't even wanna know."
+	You enter the level.
+You have a clear goal in right side of the level - the powerup.
+You traverse the level, collecting X stars.
+	Some are difficult to get.
+You hit the powerup by jumping into it, cutscene.
+An ambulance comes, takes you to the hospital.
+	There is a cutscene - your family & friends all surround you.
+You have a dialogue with them.
+	"I want you to remember, we all care and love you!
+Just rest now, see you tomorrow" Tomorrow.
+Again in the junkyard.
+This time you're slower.
+Perhaps you can't collect all the stars anymore.
+Perhaps you have trouble when landing on the ground.
+Again, the same deal.
+Back in the hospital.
+Less people there.
+Your wife & kids.
+	"Why do you keep doing this to yourself?
+We don't understand" Depending on how many stars you collected, you say:
+	"But baby, I collected X stars in the last level!"
+	"We don't care about the stars, don't you get it?!
+I'm sorry, but we cannot keep watching you do this to yourself.
+I hope you will get better one day.
+I love you."
+	They leave.
+Back in the junkyard, for the last time.
+Super slow this time.
+There is one goal only.
+You can't reach the powerup.
+	You jump to your death.
+Back to the main menu.